lebao3105/Commands-collection/wiki/Contributing-to-CC.md

 # Translations

-> Note: Once again, this is implemented in the feat/deC branch.

 ## In Pascal

 In Pascal, strings are put into `resourcestring`, which will be later put into a `.rsj` file.